-In today’s accounting tutorial we are looking at what is the difference between gross fixed assets and net fixed assets and why is this important.
+In today’s accounting tutorial, we look at the difference between gross fixed assets and net fixed assets and why this is important.

 If you are in a hurry, the only difference between the two is accumulated depreciation:

 Gross Fixed Assets – Accumulated Depreciation = Net Fixed Assets

 However, if you would like a little more information, then please read on.

 What Are Fixed Assets?

 These are assets that the reporting entity intends to utilise beyond the next financial reporting period.
 So let’s say the balance date is 31 March X2, then, if an asset is categorised as fixed, this means the business intends to be using this asset beyond 1 April X3.